IT Infrastructure Management

 What is IT Infrastructure?

 IT infrastructure generally refers to the hardware, network, facilities, and enterprise software that supports your organization’s technology.
-Presently infrastructure often includes the policies that define these systems because proper planning, implementation, and management are critical to stability.
+Infrastructure often includes the policies that define these systems because proper planning, implementation, and management are critical to stability.
 Below are the core categories of IT Infrastructure:

-Networks connect your organization both internally and to other locations across the globe.
-Your network’s hardware can include routers, firewalls, switches, wireless access points, and also cabling and rack equipment.
-Aside from the hardware, both virtual network applications and software are designed to provide access control such.
+Networks connect your organization internally and to other locations across the globe.
+Your network’s hardware may include routers, firewalls, switches, wireless access points, and also cabling and rack equipment.
+Aside from the hardware, both virtual network applications and software, such as a Virtual Private Network (VPN), are designed to provide access control.
 Hardware firewalls generally provide the first wave of cyber-security for your network in their role as internet gatekeepers.
-VoIP telephone systems fall under networking because they now run on the same hardware that transmits your data.
+VoIP telephone systems also can fall under networking because they run on the same infrastructure that transmits your data.

 Data Storage Management:

 Data security, redundancy, and accessibility are equally important parts of data storage management.
 Both the hardware and software components used to backup, retrieve, organize, and encrypt your data are considered IT infrastructure.
 Data can be housed in either a data center, a cloud server or on-premises server.
 Business Continuity and Disaster Recovery (BCDR) solutions specifically provide near-instant access to usable backups.
 Devices such as Datto’s Siris, in particular, protect your data from natural disasters and ransomware attacks.
 BCDR is undeniably an improvement from older technology.
 Until recently, businesses would lose access to data for days while backups were placed into a usable state.